Kurt Holobaugh: Post UFC

 Holobaugh faced Joziro Boye at XFC 43 on November 11, 2020.
-He won the bout via first round TKO.
+He won the bout via first-round TKO.

 As the semifinal of XFC Lightweight tournament Holobaugh was initially scheduled to face Scott Hudson at XFC 44 on May 28, 2021.
 However, Hudson withdrew and was replaced by Jose Luis Verdugo.
 He won the bout via KO at the beginning of the second round and advanced to the final.

 The Ultimate Fighter 31

 In March 2023, it was announced that Holobaugh would be competing in the thirty-first season of The Ultimate Fighter.

 In the quarterfinal Holobaugh faced team McGregor's number 1 ranked lightweight prospect Lee Hammond, who is also a training partner to McGregor at his gym in Ireland.
 After being behind for the majority of the fight, Holobaugh managed to win the fight via guillotine choke submission late in the second round.

 In the semi-final, Holobaugh defeated teammate Jason Knight via TKO in the second round.

-Holobaugh faced former LFA Lightweight Champion and fellow teammate Austin Hubbard in the tournament final on August 19, 2023 at UFC 292.
+Holobaugh faced former LFA Lightweight Champion and teammate Austin Hubbard in the tournament final on August 19, 2023, at UFC 292.
 He won the fight via a triangle choke submission in the second round to become TUF 31 lightweight winner.

 Return to UFC

 Holobaugh faced Trey Ogden on March 23, 2024, at UFC on ESPN 53.
 He lost the bout by unanimous decision.

 Holobaugh faced Kaynan Kruschewsky on July 20, 2024, at UFC on ESPN 60.
 He won the fight by unanimous decision.

 Holobaugh faced Alexander Hernandez on March 15, 2025, at UFC Fight Night 254.
 He lost the fight by unanimous decision.

-Holobaugh faced Jordan Leavitt on May 31, 2025 at UFC on ESPN 68.
+Holobaugh faced Jordan Leavitt on May 31, 2025, at UFC on ESPN 68.
 He lost the fight via an anaconda choke submission in the first round.

 On November 10, 2025, Holobaugh was once again released from the UFC roster.